 “A basin ringed by indigo hills laced with marble.
 Islands within a sea inside an island.” is how Silver Donald Cameron—yachtsman and author of ‘Wind, Whales and Whiskey’; ‘Sniffing the Coast’; and ‘Sailing Away from Winter’—described Cape Breton Island's inland sea comprising the Bras d'Or Lakes.
 While it's not “Canada's Largest Inland Sea”—as some would have you believe—this shining jewel should be on every cruiser's Bucket List.
 With almost 700 nautical miles of shoreline and 425 square miles of deep, protected, well‑marked water, friendly people, hundreds of uncrowded anchorages and outstanding scenery, the Bras d'Or Lakes are the "ultimate cruising destination" for many cruisers from the Eastern Seaboard, the St Lawrence River, and Great Lakes system.
 As East Coast sailors know only too well, summer and fog are synonymous.
 Yet, while the east coast of the island is often fogbound, fog only occasionally penetrates inland to the lakes.
 When it does, it usually burns off by mid‑morning.

 Canadian Hydrographic Service charts lack the detail cruisers need.
 So, volunteers at the Dobson YC, with the help of others in the cruising community, maintain this website.
 The aim is to give those venturing to our island valuable up‑to‑date information.
 Information such as detailed chartlets of harbours, coves, and anchorages; information on weather forecasts, tides and currents, supplies and services, and links to anything else the cruiser needs to know.
-All this information is downloadable as an app (The "Electronic Cruising Guide"), and as eBooks for printing or use on a laptop or tablet computer.
+All this information is downloadable as an app (The "Electronic Cruising Guide"), and as eBooks for printing or viewing on a laptop or tablet.
 The app and eBooks need no Internet connection.
 See our Downloads page.